Emile666/stc1000_stm8/README.md

 the hardware, create the schematics and new boards and (like Mats) add new features.
 You can find the schematics (with the Eagle design files) all here.
 I also used Mats software as a start, but needed to heavily modify it in order to run on the new hardware platform.

+The following additional features were added, which were not present in Mats' firmware (See the [user-manual](./usermanual/README.md) for more details):
-**PID-Control with SSR**: This is a nice feature which was not present in Mats' firmware.
-This firmware version has PID-control built-in and the output is available at the connector block for direct control of a Solid-State Relay (SSR).
+- **PID-Control with SSR**: This firmware version has PID-control built-in and the output is available at the connector block for direct control of a Solid-State Relay (SSR).
+Just set the **Ts** parameter to a non-zero value to enable PID-control.
+- **Cooling mode with compressor fan control**: If you connect a second temperature probe and set the **Pb2** parameter to 2, you can connect a refrigerator and control the compressor fan at the same time.
+The first temperature probe goes inside the refrigerator, the second one is connected to the compressor output.
+The cooling output controls the refrigerator itself, the heating output if for the compressor fan.

 So, for those of you who have this version of the STC-1000: enjoy!
-Because now you can have almost the same functionality as Mats realised in the PIC version of the STC-1000.
+Because now you can have the same (and more) functionality as Mats realised in the PIC version of the STC-1000.
 There's only one real drawback: the STM8 µC only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile needed to be reduced.
 But you get more features as a standard (switchable) option (instead of programming a different firmware version).
 For those of you willing to do some de-soldering (see text below): you can replace the µC with a **STM8S103F3** µC that has 640 bytes of EEPROM.
 Then you have the 6 profiles with all temperature-time pairs again.